 We emphasize excellence in customer service in our stores and cafés and seek to employ and to sell franchises to motivated and energetic people.
 We also foster enthusiasm for our customer service philosophy and our concepts through our regional meetings and other frequent contacts with our franchisees.
-Rocky Mountain Chocolate Factory holds a biennial convention for franchisees.
+Rocky Mountain Chocolate Factory generally holds a biennial convention for franchisees, however the COVID-19 pandemic delayed the convention normally scheduled for FY 2021.